CrossCloudGuru/CrossCloudGuru.github.io/_posts/2019-06-07-configuring-your-raspberry-pi-for-headless-operation.md

   - bash
   - linux
   - rpi
-excerpt: "For my demos I use a Raspberry Pi with a SenseHAT attached to it.
-Every time a new update of the software becomes available, I want to make a backup of my Raspberry Pi SD card before I install the latest and greatest."
+excerpt: "Working with a Raspberry Pi usually does not require a keayboard, mouse and display for me.
+This article will learn you how to modify an OS image that will be capably booting into a working system."
 ---

 It is not always convenient to have an additional display keyboard and maybe a mouse occupying desk space.
 If you are like me, most I do is via a terminal session anyway.
 If needed I can start the X (graphical) environment and use VNC to have my desktop displayed in a window on my Mac (or Windows for that matter).